pivot-access-ltd/bma-offline-docs/src/give-me-an-example-of-maas.md

 <a href="#heading--tags"><h2 id="heading--tags">Tags</h2></a>

-rad-begin /deb/2.9/cli
-Assigning machines to specific functions is something you can do after you [commission](/t/commission-machines/2476) and [deploy](/t/deploy-machines/2608) them.
+Assigning machines to specific functions is something you can do after you [commission](/t/commission-machines/nnnn) and [deploy](/t/deploy-machines/nnnn) them.
 (Later on, we'll discuss ways to load user apps and data onto the machines using the MAAS API.)
 Once you've got machines running apps, you want to keep up-to-date about which machine is doing what, when you're looking at the machine list.
-You'll want to assign [tags](/t/maas-tags/2896) to machines.
+You'll want to assign [tags](/t/tags-and-annotations/nnnn) to machines.
-rad-end

-rad-begin /deb/2.9/ui
-Assigning machines to specific functions is something you can do after you [commission](/t/commission-machines/2477) and [deploy](/t/deploy-machines/2609) them.
-(Later on, we'll discuss ways to load user apps and data onto the machines using the MAAS API.)
-Once you've got machines running apps, you want to keep up-to-date about which machine is doing what, when you're looking at the machine list.
-You'll want to assign [tags](/t/maas-tags/2897) to machines.
-rad-end

-rad-begin /deb/3.0/cli
-Assigning machines to specific functions is something you can do after you [commission](/t/commission-machines/3875) and [deploy](/t/deploy-machines/3915) them.
-(Later on, we'll discuss ways to load user apps and data onto the machines using the MAAS API.)
-Once you've got machines running apps, you want to keep up-to-date about which machine is doing what, when you're looking at the machine list.
-You'll want to assign [tags](/t/maas-tags/4023) to machines.
-rad-end

-rad-begin /deb/3.0/ui
-Assigning machines to specific functions is something you can do after you [commission](/t/commission-machines/3876) and [deploy](/t/deploy-machines/3916) them.
-(Later on, we'll discuss ways to load user apps and data onto the machines using the MAAS API.)
-Once you've got machines running apps, you want to keep up-to-date about which machine is doing what, when you're looking at the machine list.
-You'll want to assign [tags](/t/maas-tags/4024) to machines.
-rad-end

-rad-begin /snap/2.9/cli
-Assigning machines to specific functions is something you can do after you [commission](/t/commission-machines/2470) and [deploy](/t/deploy-machines/2602) them.
-(Later on, we'll discuss ways to load user apps and data onto the machines using the MAAS API.)
-Once you've got machines running apps, you want to keep up-to-date about which machine is doing what, when you're looking at the machine list.
-You'll want to assign [tags](/t/maas-tags/2890) to machines.
-rad-end

-rad-begin /snap/2.9/ui
-Assigning machines to specific functions is something you can do after you [commission](/t/commission-machines/2471) and [deploy](/t/deploy-machines/2603) them.
-(Later on, we'll discuss ways to load user apps and data onto the machines using the MAAS API.)
-Once you've got machines running apps, you want to keep up-to-date about which machine is doing what, when you're looking at the machine list.
-You'll want to assign [tags](/t/maas-tags/2891) to machines.
-rad-end

-rad-begin /snap/3.0/cli
-Assigning machines to specific functions is something you can do after you [commission](/t/commission-machines/3873) and [deploy](/t/deploy-machines/3913) them.
-(Later on, we'll discuss ways to load user apps and data onto the machines using the MAAS API.)
-Once you've got machines running apps, you want to keep up-to-date about which machine is doing what, when you're looking at the machine list.
-You'll want to assign [tags](/t/maas-tags/4021) to machines.
-rad-end

-rad-begin /snap/3.0/ui
-Assigning machines to specific functions is something you can do after you [commission](/t/commission-machines/3874) and [deploy](/t/deploy-machines/3814) them.
-(Later on, we'll discuss ways to load user apps and data onto the machines using the MAAS API.)
-Once you've got machines running apps, you want to keep up-to-date about which machine is doing what, when you're looking at the machine list.
-You'll want to assign [tags](/t/maas-tags/4022) to machines.
-rad-end

 rad-begin   /snap/2.9/cli   /deb/2.9/cli /snap/3.0/cli /deb/3.0/cli
 ```